1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - select conservative or progressive Cache (Joomla developers recommend the progressive cache, but you should test the effectiveness of both modes)

 - Select the maximum validity time, in minutes, for a cache file before it is refreshed.
 60 minutes if your site is changed regularly.
-20000 for a static site which changes only twice per month...
+20000 for a static site which changes only once or twice per month...